 To support our supplier sustainability program, PPG has engaged EcoVadis™, a leading global corporate social responsibility and sustainability ratings company, to leverage assessment processes, tools, resources and insights to drive sustainability standards and practices throughout PPG's global supply base.
 This enables us to evaluate our suppliers on the following categories on subjects that include, but are not limited to:

-- Environment: Energy consumption, product use, customer health and safety, recycling, soil quality, noise emissions, and biodiversity (land use and deforestation)
+- Environment: Energy consumption, product use, customer health and safety, recycling, soil quality, renewable energy, noise emissions, and biodiversity (land use and deforestation)

 - Labor and human rights: Employee health and safety, working conditions, child labor, forced labor, human trafficking, diversity, discrimination and harassment